ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Story so far.md

 Borf Butt Toucher Dirty Eye Mchaggison

-Henrietta Mchaggison from storm hold
+Henrietta Mchaggison from Stormhold

+Stormhold hold has been under attack from fish people and is about to fall